censor

 In all cases, the Info can be replaced with other log levels like Debug, Warn, Error, Panic, or Fatal.

-Please note that methods ending in f, ln, and log.Print-style (logger.Info) in the sugared logger do not support all the features of the censor handler.
+Please note that methods ending in f, ln, and log.Print-style (logger.Info) in the sugared logger do not support all the features of the Censor handler.

 Due to the nature of the zap sugared logger, Censor receives formatted strings and does not have the capability to parse them.
 However, features like regexp matching are still available.